Mike Vanhamel

-Mike Vanhamel (born 16 November 1989) is a Belgian professional footballer who plays for Tienen in the Belgian First National Division.
+Mike Vanhamel (born 16 November 1989) is a Belgian professional footballer who plays as a goalkeeper for Cappellen.

 Career

 Vanhamel began his career at R.S.C.
 Anderlecht before joining to R. Charleroi S.C. in 2005, where he stayed for one season before moving to Oud-Heverlee Leuven, playing in the EXQI-League.
 At OH Leuven he played his first official game fon 17 September 2006 against Hamme.
 In 2007, he left Leuven after two seasons, moving to Ligue 2 club Le Havre AC.
 There played his first game on 16 May 2008 against Bastia and played his first game in Ligue 1 against Nice.
 In August 2011 he returned to Belgium, signing a contract for three years with K.V.C.
 Westerlo playing in the Jupiler League.
 On 25 July 2012, he signed a one-year contract with French Ligue 2 club Laval, with an option for another one.
 After his contract had expired mid 2014, Vanhamel signed a one-year deal with Dutch Eerste Divisie side NEC.
 He then switched clubs each season, moving to Lierse, Oostende and Beerschot Wilrijk.